Templates - Users (Inquiries and Complaints)

 As a person with hearing loss, I depend on assistive listening systems to hear clearly.
 Do you happen to know what assistive listening system you/the facility is planning to install?
 And who might I contact to advocate for installing a hearing loop in [name of auditorium, room, etc.] ?

-For information on all five assistive listening systems and ADA requirements, please visit the national nonprofit, the Center for Hearing Access.
+For information on all ADA-compliant assistive listening systems and ADA requirements, please visit the national nonprofit, the Center for Hearing Access.

 First Inquiry: ALS System availability? (short)